Jimmy Carter set to lead presidents, first ladies in mourning and celebrating Rosalynn Carter

 Jimmy Carter is the longest-lived president; Rosalynn Carter was the second-longest lived first lady, trailing only Bess Truman, who died at 97.

-Rosalynn Carter’s final services will take place Wednesday in Plains, with an invitation-only service at Maranatha Baptist Church, where the Carters have been members since returning to Plains after his presidency.
+Rosalynn Carter’s funeral will take place Wednesday in Plains, with an invitation-only service at Maranatha Baptist Church, where the Carters have been members since returning to Georgia after his presidency.
 She will be buried after a private graveside service on a plot the couple will share, visible from the front porch of the home they built before Jimmy Carter’s first political campaign in 1962.

+The story has been updated to correct that Tuesday is a tribute service, not a funeral.

 Credit: AP